miyako/4d-plugin-file/README.md

 # 4d-plugin-file
-Convert file path to volume/file number and back
+Convert file or folder path to volume/file number and back

 ###Platform